DeepPavlovAdmin/convai/index.md

 1. Evaluator will not be given any information about identity of the peer.
 2. Members of the team will be automatically excluded from evaluation of their own submission and each other.
-3. The quality of every response is subjectively evaluated on the 0 to 10 range.
+3. The quality of every response is subjectively evaluated by "thumbs up" & "thumbs down" binary scale.
+This evaluation could be skipped by evaluator.
 4. The quality of the dialog as a whole as well as its breadth and engagement are evaluated on the 0 to 10 range.
+This evaluation is obligatory.
-5. Final rating is calculated as an average of evaluation values accumulated by submission during the NIPS Round of Competition.
+5. Final rating is calculated as an average of evaluation values accumulated by submitted system during the NIPS Round of Competition.

+### Note on diqualification
+The submitted system could be excluded from competition temporarily or completely, if there were issues with system used language.
+We encourage the participants to be guided by common sense, choosing the constraints on system vocabulary.

+If there was a spotted issue the participating system is disqualified from competition temporarily, until the issue is resolved.
+If issue is not resolved until the competition's end, the system will be disqualified completely from the competition.

 ## Technical infrastructure